How to create Free Email Account with Your Own Domain Name

 Congratulation, you have just created an email account with your own domain name!
 But how are you going to access your email account?

 1. Use the Web Mail services offered by your hosting company.
 Web Mail or Webmail allows you to check your email from a web browser as opposed to a desktop mail application such as Outlook Express or Thunderbird.
 This means that you can check your email from any web browser.
 To do so, click the webmail icon and you will see few webmail services.
 The most common webmail services are Horde and SquirrelMail.
 Simply choose one that you like the most.
 A login form will be displayed on the page after clicking one of those webmail services.
 Just fill in the form with your username and password that you’ve created and start checking or sending email!

 2. Use Outlook Express or Windows Mail to check your email.
-To learn how to set up the email accounts you created on these email clients, you can refer the sample steps in Gmail Outlook settings for SMTP, POP3, IMAP Server which includes the similar instructions to setup any email account in email clients of your choice universally.
+To learn how to set up the email accounts you have just created in any of these email clients, you can refer the sample steps in Gmail Outlook settings for SMTP, POP3, IMAP Server which includes the similar instructions to setup any email account in email clients of your choice universally.